Julius Franks

-Julius "Julie" Franks, Jr. (September 5, 1922 – November 26, 2008) was a civil rights leader and an All-American guard who played football at the University of Michigan from 1941 to 1942.
+Julius "Julie" Franks, Jr. (September 5, 1922 – November 26, 2008) was a civil rights leader and an All-American who played football as a guard at the University of Michigan from 1941 to 1942.
 Franks wore #62 as a varsity letterman in 1941 and #63 in 1942.
 Franks was the first (or second depending on the source) African-American University of Michigan player to become an All-American in football.
 Illness cut short his collegiate athletic career.

 After Michigan, Franks pursued a career in dentistry.
 He also became an active community leader who contributed his time to public service and who helped to integrate Grand Rapids, Michigan by financing home construction in a majority Caucasian neighborhood.

 First African-American All-American football player at Michigan

-Julius Franks was born in Macon, Georgia and raised in Hamtramck, Michigan.
+Julius Franks was born in Macon, Georgia, and raised in Hamtramck, Michigan.
 He was named to the Detroit, Michigan, all-city team after the 1939 high school football season.
 He is the son of Julius Franks, Sr. and Nellie Mae Solomon and father of Daryl, Cheryl, Bobby, Beverly A Grant, Fredrick.
 After graduating from high school, he attended the University of Michigan, where he became the third African-American to play for the Michigan Wolverines football team.
 In 1942, he became the first African-American at Michigan to earn All-American honors.
 He is described as the second to be All-American by some accounts.